I recently graduated with my Masters in Mechanical Engineering from Stanford University following my BS in Product Design Engineering.

-I am currently a shop TA in Stanford's Product Realization Lab (PRL) where I lead over 1,000 undergraduate and graduate students through their design process and teach them the fundamentals of manufacturing in our machine shop, wood shop, foundry, plastics lab, rapid prototyping lab, and welding lab.
+I was a Course Assistant in Stanford's Product Realization Lab (PRL) where I lead over 1,000 undergraduate and graduate students through their design process and taught them the fundamentals of manufacturing in our machine shop, wood shop, foundry, plastics lab, rapid prototyping lab, and welding lab.

 My current obsession is Ceramics, and you can follow my work here.

 The meaning of my name is shining sunflower in Hmong.